davidjroos/davidjroos.github.io/_posts/2019-01-04-tickets-please.md

 bw: false
 ---

-# Western Victoria Quarter Part 5a: Some Progress
+### Western Victoria Quarter Part 5a: Some Progress

-Part 5a doesn't exist, but I got a bike lane between Victoria Park and Nelson Street as well as a signalised crossing on Cook Street, near Morton.
+Part 5a doesn't officially exist, but I got a bike lane between Victoria Park and Nelson Street as well as a signalised crossing on Cook Street, near Morton.
 Union Street will be much better.
 Yay.

-Well, , in about 6 more months.
+Well, in about 6 more months.

-A tactical intersection change was proposed for Sale/Wellesley, but AT stole it from the ADO and it's gone silent.
+A tactical intersection change was proposed for Sale/Wellesley, but AT stole it from the ADO and it's gone silent for months.
+Must chase that up....

+Anyway, onto todays story, AKA:

 # Western Victoria Quarter Part 5b: The Ticketing